 Likewise, fruits like grapes and strawberries are naturally sweet and are a great naturally sweet alternative.

 Swap Plain Water For Coconut Water Or Lemon Water

 If you don’t particularly enjoy the taste of plain water, having coconut water or adding lemon to your water is a brilliant alternative (3).
 Coconut water is very refreshing (4).
 It is also loaded with nutrients such as magnesium, manganese, sodium, and calcium that most people don’t get enough of (5).
 Lemon water is loaded with vitamin C that helps improve skin quality and boosts the immune system.
 Similarly, polyphenol antioxidants found in lemons significantly reduces weight gain.

 Swap Fizzy Drinks With Sparkling Water With Lemon/Lime

 Similarly to lemon water, sparkling water with lemon keeps you hydrated, contains vitamin C, and is a healthier substitute to fizzy drinks.

 Swap Crisps With Popcorn

-Popcorn is a whole-grain food, making it naturally high in several important nutrients.
-It contains a lot of fiber and is filling because it takes up a lot of space in your stomach despite being relatively low in calories.
+Popcorn is a whole-grain food, making it naturally high in several important nutrients (6).
+It contains a lot of fibre and is filling because it takes up a lot of space in your stomach despite being relatively low in calories.